Unit 5: Agriculture and Freshwater Pollution

 One of the major effects of agricultural non-point source pollution is eutrophication of water bodies due to nutrient runoff.
 Rivers draining regions that are intensively cultivated can carry excess nutrients into coastal areas.
 The following image is a schematic of this process:

 Eutrophication of coastal areas linked to excess nutrient input from rivers that drain agricultural regions has led to hypoxic regions or "dead zones."
 After students have studied the processes of eutrophication, the instructor should then divide the students into groups and assign each group a case study.
 The Committee on Environment and Natural Resources (2010) report (see below in the reference section) has eight short case studies in the US in Appendix II.
 As an alternative, case studies can be assigned as readings in advance of the class.
-Groups will read, discuss, and report out to the rest of the class on what can be learned from their case study.
+Groups will read, discuss, and report to the rest of the class what can be learned from their case study.
 Working with case studies gives students the opportunity to direct their own learning as they explore the science underlying the complexity of coastal eutrophication.
 Guidance on getting the most out of case studies can be found here: Using Investigative Cases module.

 After each group reports, the instructor should lead a discussion that compares and contrasts the different case studies and highlights the links to agricultural activities.
 This should culminate in the generation of a conceptual box model depicting the influence of agricultural practices on the processes and outcomes of the eutrophication process.
-Working through this process - essentially teasing apart elements seen in the schematic above - will prepare students for the success in completing the formative assessment provided below.
-It also provides the perfect opportunity to incorporate many of the elements and concepts of systems thinking.
-Instructors are encouraged to use language like reservoirs, fluxes, feedbacks, non-linear change, dependent variables, and independent variables in describing the inputs, processes, and outcomes displayed in the conceptual model.
+Working through this process - essentially teasing apart elements seen in the schematic above - will prepare students for success in completing the formative assessment provided below.
+It also provides the perfect opportunity to incorporate many of the elements and concepts of systems-thinking.
+Instructors are encouraged to use language like reservoirs, fluxes, feedbacks, non-linear changes, dependent variables, and independent variables in describing the inputs, processes, and outcomes displayed in the conceptual model.
 What follows are three resources that can help you think through how you want to use the case study analysis and concept map building activity to enhance understanding of complex system dynamics and advance systems thinking in your students.

 Teaching Notes and Tips